suhuruli/docs/reference/sql-query-tables/ethereum/eigenlayer-tables/README.md

 **Improving query performance - indexed columns**

 Query performance can be significantly improved by adding `WHERE` clauses to your query on specific indexed columns.
-All Eigenlayer tables have an implicit index on `block_number`.
+All Eigenlayer tables have an index on `block_number`.